General Standards of Conduct

 - An order directing the abuser to refrain from stalking or harassing you or other designated persons;

 - Other protections based on issues related to cohabitation, residency, employment, and child custody.

-DPS will help put victims who are interested in pursuing a PFA in contact with local courts.
-Any employee who obtains a PFA from Pennsylvania or any reciprocal State should provide a copy to DPS.
-A Complainant may then meet with DPS to develop a Safety Action Plan, which is a plan for DPS and the victim to reduce risk of harm while on campus or coming and going from campus.
-This plan may include, but is not limited to: escorts, special parking arrangements, providing a temporary cellphone, etc. DPS will help facilitate the reporting of PFA violations to the local police.
+DPS will help put victims who are interested in pursuing a PFA, an SVPO, or a PFIO in contact with local officials.
+Any employee who obtains a PFA, and SVPO, or a PFIO from Pennsylvania or any similar Order from a reciprocal State should provide a copy to DPS.
+A Reporting Party may then meet with DPS to develop a Safety Action Plan, which is a plan for DPS and the victim to reduce

 Section VIII: Additional information

 The Violence Against Women Reauthorization Act of 2013

 The Violence Against Women Act (VAWA) incorporated with the Campus Sexual Violence Elimination Act (Campus SaVE) requires crimes of domestic violence, dating violence and stalking incidents to be reported to campus security authorities or local police agencies.

 In an effort to provide timely notice to the Gettysburg College community in the event of a serious incident which may pose a serious or on-going threat to members of the campus community, a Campus Safety Alert (timely warning) that withholds the names of victims as confidential and that will aid in the prevention of similar crimes, is sent primarily by blast email to all students and employees on campus – alerts can also be sent/communicated via Gettysburg’s text/voice messaging system and a variety of other notification methods as outlined in the emergency/immediate notification section of this brochure.